-Vehicle-to-grid (V2G) electric vehicles can return power stored in their batteries back to the power grid and be programmed to do so at times when power prices are high.
-Since providing this service can lead to payments to owners of vehicles, it effectively reduces the cost of electric vehicles.
-Using data from a national stated preference survey (n = 3029), this paper presents the first study of the potential consumer demand for V2G electric vehicles.
-In our choice experiment, 3029 respondents compared their preferred gasoline vehicle with two V2G electric vehicles.
+Vehicle-to-grid (V2G) electric vehicles can return power stored in their batteries back to the power grid and be programmed to do so at times when the grid needs reserve power.
+Since providing this service can lead to payments to owners, it effectively reduces the life-cycle cost of owning an electric vehicle.
+Using data from a national stated preference survey, this paper presents the first study of the potential consumer demand for V2G electric vehicles.
+In a choice experiment, 3029 respondents compared their preferred gasoline vehicle with two V2G electric vehicles.
 The V2G vehicles were described by a set of electric vehicle attributes and V2G contract requirements such as “required plug-in time” and “guaranteed minimum driving range”.
 The contract requirements specify a contract between drivers and a power aggregator for providing reserve power to the grid.
-Our findings suggest the V2G concept is mostly likely to help EVs on the market if power aggregators operate on pay-as-you-go-basis or provide consumers with advanced cash payment (upfront discounts on the price of EVs) in exchange for V2G restrictions.
+Our findings suggest that the V2G concept is mostly likely to help EVs on the market if power aggregators operate on pay-as-you-go basis or provide consumers with advanced cash payment (upfront discounts on the price of EVs) in exchange for restrictions inherent in V2G vehicles.

 Citation InformationGeorge R Parsons, Michael K Hidrue, Willett Kempton and Meryl P Gardner.
 "Willingness to Pay for Vehicle to Grid (V2G) Electric Vehicles and Their Contact Terms" Energy Economics (2014)